OHA Summer Basketball Camps 2021

 Q: What if my son has food allergies or dietary restrictions?

 A: There is a wide variety of healthy food options through Meriwether-Godsey food service at OHA.
 Anything containing peanuts is labeled.
 If you need to bring specialty food that requires refrigeration or have further questions or concerns, please contact firstname.lastname@example.org.

 Q: What if my son has prescription medicine that he needs to bring?

 A: Medication must be turned in to the camp director at check-in on Sunday.
 No medication is to be kept in the dormitory.
-All medication must be clearly labeled with camper’s name and in a bottle or plastic bag with instructions.
-Exceptions: Campers may keep EpiPens and inhalers with them; vitamins may be kept in their rooms.
+All medication must be clearly labeled with the camper’s name and in a bottle or plastic bag with instructions.
+Exceptions: Epi-pen, inhalers, vitamins.
 If you have other medical concerns, please contact email@example.com.

 Q: What if my son gets injured during camp?

-A: WiFi is available in some areas.
+A: Wi-fi is available in some areas.
 The password will be issued at registration.
 Phones and other devices are not prohibited, but are not encouraged.
-Phones are not permitted during camp instruction or in the cafeteria at mealtimes.
+Phones are not permitted during camp instruction or in the Dining Hall at mealtimes.
 OHA is not responsible for any damaged or lost electronic devices.